ahmedmoustafa/ALS/ALS.md

     ## [31] "SRR10153514_1.fastq.gz" "SRR10153514_2.fastq.gz" "SRR10153515_1.fastq.gz"
     ## [34] "SRR10153515_2.fastq.gz" "SRR10153573_1.fastq.gz" "SRR10153573_2.fastq.gz"

+The above list will be split into forward and reverse reads, according to the FASTQ file name where file names that end with `1.fastq.gz` are the forward reads and file names that end with `2.fastq.gz` are the reverse reads.

+**The forward reads:**

 ``` r
 fnFs = sort(list.files(path, pattern="1.fastq.gz", full.names = TRUE))
 head(fnFs)